dyammons/canine_osteosarcoma_atlas/README.md

 ### 4. Gene set enrichment analysis

-NOTE: this will be avalible at time of release on NCBI GEO.

 The data generated from this work have the potential to provide supporting evidence to evaluate/confirm the cell identity of sorted bulk RNA sequencing dataset.
 One approach to do this is to use gene set enrichment analysis (GSEA) with the terms representing the cell type identified in our dataset.

 Required input: a list of gene symbols that you wish to query.
 In this case the genelists are stored in a dataframe called `clus.markers`